Google DeepMind: History

 The start-up was founded by Demis Hassabis, Shane Legg and Mustafa Suleyman in November 2010.
 Hassabis and Legg first met at the Gatsby Computational Neuroscience Unit at University College London (UCL).

-Demis Hassabis has said that the start-up began working on artificial intelligence technology by teaching it how to play old games from the seventies and eighties, which are relatively primitive compared to the ones that are available today.
-Some of those games included Breakout, Pong, and Space Invaders.
-AI was introduced to one game at a time, without any prior knowledge of its rules.
-After spending some time on learning the game, AI would eventually become an expert in it.
+The goal of the founders is to create a general-purpose AI that can be useful and effective for almost anything.
+Hassabis said that the start-up began working on artificial intelligence technology by teaching it how to play Atari video games from the seventies and eighties including Breakout, Pong, and Space Invaders.
+AI was introduced to the games without any programmed knowledge of how to play.
+After a period flailing around, AI would eventually learn what worked, and over time even become an expert in it.
 "The cognitive processes which the AI goes through are said to be very like those of a human who had never seen the game would use to understand and attempt to master it."
-The goal of the founders is to create a general-purpose AI that can be useful and effective for almost anything.

-Major venture capital firms Horizons Ventures and Founders Fund invested in the company, as well as entrepreneurs Scott Banister, Peter Thiel, and Elon Musk.
-Jaan Tallinn was an early investor and an adviser to the company.
-On 26 January 2014, Google confirmed its acquisition of DeepMind for a price reportedly ranging between $400 million and $650 million. and that it had agreed to take over DeepMind Technologies.
-The sale to Google took place after Facebook reportedly ended negotiations with DeepMind Technologies in 2013.
-The company was afterwards renamed Google DeepMind and kept that name for about two years.

-In 2014, DeepMind received the "Company of the Year" award from Cambridge Computer Laboratory.